artdevar/VitalsMonitor/README.md

 ### Configure Sensors

+1. Ensure SteelSeries Engine is installed (required for coreProps.json file)
-1. In HWiNFO64 note the sensor names you want to display
+2. In HWiNFO64 note the sensor names you want to display
-2. Run the configuration app via 'config_gui.pyw'
+3. Run the configuration app via 'config_gui.pyw'
+4. Select your device from the dropdown menu
-3. Configure your display lines and save
+5. Configure your display lines and save

 ### Run the Monitor